 Right at the very end of the credits for Wreck-It Ralph, the Walt Disney castle glitches up in a parody of the Pac-Man kill screen.

 In The Hunchback of Notre Dame, after the credits finish rolling, we see Hugo wishing the audience goodnight before cutting straight to the Disney logo.

 After the end credits of Frozen, we see Marshmallow, Elsa's Snowlem bodyguard survived his Disney Villain Death.
 He finds Elsa's lost tiara, puts it on, and settles in as ruler of the empty castle, seemingly content.

 In the 2008 Hulk movie, Tony Stark shows up to discuss with General Ross about a certain team that's getting together.
 Although it's not after the credits — just the final scene of the movie.
 It was originally supposed to be a stinger, but Executive Meddling pushed it forward.

 A later Marvel One-Shots short shows that this was set up specifically to block what they were talking about from happening.

 Iron Man 2 ends with Agent Coulson of SHIELD arriving at a massive crater in New Mexico.
 He calls Nick Fury and says that "We've found it." - "it" being Thor's Hammer.

-Thor has Nick Fury showing Dr. Selvig the Cosmic Cube in his possession.
+Thor has Nick Fury showing Dr. Selvig the Tesseract in his possession.
 Unbeknownst to him is that Selvig is possessed by Loki...